 Get your facts straight!

-What to expect from your whale watching trip
+What to expect from your trip whale watching in Mirissa

 Once on our way we were given a briefing from the staff, who spoke excellent English and were obviously extremely knowledgeable.
 They explained that they would only get within a certain distance of the whales and that they would not chase the whales…..and they were very strict about litter and what they expected from us behaviour wise while on board.
 It was so refreshing to see a company taking the protection of these creatures so seriously.